 The spiritual and philosophical tenets of Sanatan Dharma are enshrined in a vast corpus of sacred texts, providing a rich and profound source of wisdom.
 These texts can be broadly categorized into Shruti (heard) and Smriti (remembered).

 The Shruti texts are considered the most authoritative, believed to be divinely revealed truths heard by ancient sages during deep meditation.
-Comprising of the Rigveda, Yajurveda, Samaveda, and Atharvaveda, the Vedas form the oldest religious scriptures.
-These core texts are supplemented by the Brahmanas, Aranyakas, and Upanishads.
+The Vedas form the oldest religious scriptures, Comprising the Rigveda, Yajurveda, Samaveda, and Atharvaveda.
+The Brahmanas, Aranyakas, and Upanishads supplement these core texts.
 The Vedas house a variety of hymns, rituals, and philosophical discourses.
 In contrast, the Upanishads explore profound metaphysical and spiritual ideas.

-Smriti texts, although less authoritative, are highly influential in shaping the cultural and religious practices of Hindu society.
-These include the two great Indian epics, the Mahabharata and the Ramayana, which narrate heroic tales embodying moral and ethical teachings.
+Smriti texts, although less authoritative, are highly influential in shaping Hindu society’s cultural and religious practices.
+These include the great Indian epics, the Mahabharata and the Ramayana, which narrate heroic tales embodying moral and ethical teachings.
 The Bhagavad Gita, an insightful dialogue between Prince Arjuna and Lord Krishna on the battlefield, is a noteworthy component of the Mahabharata, offering profound wisdom on life and duty.
 Other Smriti texts include the Puranas, which contain stories of gods, goddesses, and ancient heroes, and the Dharma Shastras, legal and ethical guides like the Manusmriti.

-Collectively, these sacred texts of Sanatan Dharma present an interconnected tapestry of spiritual wisdom, moral guidance, and philosophical inquiry, offering followers a rich resource for understanding and practicing their faith.
+These sacred texts of Sanatan Dharma collectively present an interconnected tapestry of spiritual wisdom, moral guidance, and philosophical inquiry, offering followers a rich resource for understanding and practising their faith.

 The Role of Yoga and Meditation in Sanatan Dharma.